corda/contract-sdk/examples/test-app/README.md

 * flow start ModifyInitiator identifier: 35ddf139-bf18-496c-96ef-f8dc00ad5dd2, command: Activate, status: ACTIVE

 You will, of course, need to replace the identifier with the one of your membership state.
 Also, the activation of the membership must be run from the issuer's node.
-In this example that's from the Operator's node.
+In this example that means from the Operator's node.
+If you tried to run it from the owner's node, the contract would complain about the issuer's signature missing.